What it’s like when your baby has a rare blood disorder

 “In the past few years, several seminal papers in the field have been published, and there are a number of physician-investigators who have dedicated their careers to understanding FNAIT and finding treatments that will lead to healthier babies,” says Paige Meizlik, M.D., M.S., Director of Clinical Research, Maternal Fetal Immunology, Janssen.
 “We’ve been working closely with key experts to do just that.”

-Read below for five things to know about FNAIT.
+For Maternal Health Awareness Day, read below for five things to know about FNAIT.

 Most people know there are different blood types, but it turns out that platelets—small blood cells that are responsible for clotting—also come in different types.
 Platelets are typed according to the specific substance (antigen) that sits on the surface of each platelet cell; 98% of people have platelets with the HPA-1a antigen.

 An embryo inherits a combination of genes from both parents that determine many of the baby’s features—including platelet type.
 If the fetus’ platelets contain an antigen from a parent that the pregnant person lacks, conflict ensues: When blood from the baby crosses the placenta and comes in contact with the pregnant person’s blood, the pregnant person’s body forms immune system proteins called alloantibodies.